U.S. Treasury secretary urges China to keep economic commitments

-WASHINGTON, Sept 21 China should reaffirm its commitment to moving toward a market-oriented, consumer-driven economy, which is in the best interests of the Chinese and world economies, U.S. Treasury Secretary Jack Lew wrote in the Wall Street Journal on Monday.
+WASHINGTON China should reaffirm its commitment to moving towards a market-oriented, consumer-driven economy, which is in the best interests of the Chinese and world economies, U.S. Treasury Secretary Jack Lew wrote in the Wall Street Journal on Monday.

 Lew's opinion column comes ahead of Chinese President Xi Jinping's state visit to Washington on Friday and amid concerns about how a slowdown in China's economy could spill over to other economies, particularly in emerging countries.